Matthew 10

 Coffman, in his commentary, says the following.

 ‘The sword of Christ is, 1. a sword of separation, 2. the word of God, Ephesians 6:17 / Hebrews 4:12, 3. the sword of civil authority, Romans 13:1-8, 4. the sword of judgment, Genesis 3:24, 5. the sword of correction, Revelation 2:16, and 6. the sword of victory, Revelation 19:13.
 Even Mary, the mother of Jesus, was acquainted with that sword.
-‘Yea and a sword shall pierce thine own soul,’ Luke 2:55.’
+‘Yea, and a sword shall pierce thine own soul,’ Luke 2:55.’

 One who obeys Christ despite family or parental opposition feels the edge of that sword.
 A young woman who maintains her ideals and purity in an office where low standards prevail soon feels that sword in her heart.
 All who live for Christ and bleed inwardly when His name is profaned or His word denied have felt it.

-These verses show us that lines of cleavage between Christ’s followers and the world cut sharply through the dearest and most intimate relationships on earth, Matthew 10:35.
+These verses show us that lines of cleavage between Christ’s followers and the world cut sharply through the dearest and most intimate relationships on earth, Matthew 10:35-37 / Luke 12:52-53.
 In every church, almost in every household, there are scars caused by this sword.
+Jesus is talking about the indirect result of His work and that of His followers.
+Anyone who promotes good and denounces bad will gain enemies and have problems.
+Sometimes this happens even within families.

+The Gospel produces inner peace, peace with God, but the believer will experience resentment from the enemies of the Gospel even though the Gospel is good because they prefer evil.
 So, the indirect result of the Lord’s good work is trouble from enemies of the Gospel even when they are members of one’s own family, the alternative is to not accept the truth.
 In such situations, the choice will be, to follow Jesus or give in to the family.

 ‘Whoever does not take up their cross and follow me is not worthy of me.
 Whoever finds their life will lose it, and whoever loses their life for my sake will find it.’
 Matthew 10:38-39

 Jesus plainly explained what was required to become His disciple.
-He said that you must deny yourself, take up your cross and follow Him, Matthew 16:24 / Mark 8:34-9:1 / Luke 9:23 / Luke 14:27.
+He said that you must deny yourself, take up your cross and follow Him, Matthew 10:38 / Matthew 16:24 / Mark 8:34-9:1 / Luke 9:23 / Luke 14:27.
 These requirements are demanding, a person doesn’t naturally deny himself, rather, he usually does what he wants.

 Death to self is painful, but that is exactly the meaning of taking up one’s cross.
-The cross was an instrument of death, to take it up would be to die to oneself and one’s own desires in order to serve Christ.
+The cross was an instrument of death, and to take it up would be to die to oneself and one’s own desires in order to serve Christ.
+There is no profit in gaining the entire world, only to lose one’s soul in the transaction, Matthew 10:39 / Matthew 16:26.
+It’s worth everything to submit to God’s stringent requirements for discipleship.

 Jesus highlighted the requirements for being a disciple because it’s so easy to imagine that you are a follower of Jesus when, in fact, you aren’t.
 Discipleship isn’t mere church membership or moral living, it’s total devotion to Jesus Christ.
 It’s to die to self and live 100% for the Lord.